 don’t delete an incomplete class type,

-don’t invoke virtual functions in constructors and destructors
+don’t invoke virtual functions in constructors and destructors.
+See clause 6.43.

 [+ the guidance already in the document as WG23 decides (or moves to another section or otherwise edits) --there are a lot of items listed]